Skip to main content

 Accessing the login node through SSH requires a directory service with users configured for SSH access.

-First, use the kubectl get svc slurm-login command to identify the login service’s IP address or DNS record.
-The EXTERNAL-IP field in the command output contains the relevant IP address.
+First, use the kubectl get svc slurm-login command to identify the login service’s IP address or DNS record so you know where to point your SSH client.
+The EXTERNAL-IP field in the command output contains the IP address.
 In the following example, the target IP address is 203.0.113.100:

 Obtain the External IP address